Ted Grossman: Retirement

 Night Train was pre-empted on December 1, 2024, by a pre-recorded jazz broadcast.
 In a recorded announcement at the beginning of the program, WLRN informed listeners that the absent Grossman had decided to retire and that he would host one more broadcast, a "farewell" show, on December 29, 2024, only four days shy of what would have been the show's 48th anniversary.

+Death

+Grossman died on August 16, 2025 at age 83 following a long bout with cancer.
+WLRN Radio vice president Peter Maerz remembered Grossman as "a font of knowledge of all things jazz [who] garnered generations of loyal followers.
+Ted charmed and informed his listeners, week after week, and touched us all with his humor and passion for the music he loved."